20+ Hotel Horror Movies

 - A Candle For The Devil (1973) – Murderous sisters suffering from religious repression and paranoia attempt to hide a murder from the victim’s sister in this Spanish horror classic.

-- Ghostkeeper (1981) – Inspired by the legend of the Wendigo, several snowmobilers find themselves stranded in a seemingly abandoned hotel in this cult classic film that almost-was-not due to budget restraints.
+- Ghostkeeper (1981) – Inspired by the legend of the Wendigo, several snowmobilers find themselves stranded in a seemingly abandoned hotel in this cult classic film that almost-was-not released due to budget restraints.

 - The Beyond (1981) – Filmed on location in New Orleans, this Lucio Fulci movie follows a woman who inherits an (allegedly) haunted hotel in Louisiana that may or may not be a gateway directly to hell.

-- Basket Case (1982) – A young man checks into a cheap hotel in New York City with the intent on getting revenge on the doctor who separated him from his deranged, deformed, and murderous conjoined twin he keeps in a basket.
+- Basket Case (1982) – A young man checks into a cheap hotel in New York City with the intent of getting revenge on the doctor who separated him from his deranged, deformed, and murderous conjoined twin he keeps in a basket.
 It’s kind of goofy, but it’s also kind of great.

 - Mountaintop Motel Massacre (1983) – Described as an “early 1980s drive-in gem,” this low-budget film centers around a psychotic woman who returns to her former place of employment after a stay in an asylum and begins murdering the guests one by one.